 A few observations before we get into Who They Are and How They Interact.
 First, and this only really hit me when I realized I wasn’t going to be able to afford a pair of Westar-35s for Duron, but not having the Standard Load-Outs that Clone Soldiers and Jedi benefit from smarted a bit.
 The point of the Standard Load-Outs is to convey that, unlike (most) characters from the core rulebook games, the defenders of the Republic are well supplied and supported.
 Well, so were the Separatists!
 So you might want to consider some sort of CIS Load-Out, or perhaps just hand over more Credits, to reflect that.

-Second, I got into a conversation with Ben Yendall of The Hydian Way on the Twitters the other day, mostly about the Short Path to Power from Collapse of the Republic and its balance challenges, and one of the things he pointed out was that nobody else gets a little sidebar rule that makes it easier to access things, including the Universal Specializations.
+Second, I got into a conversation with Ben Yendall of The Hydian Way on the Twitters the other day, mostly about the Short Path to Power from Collapse of the Republic and its balance challenges, and one of the things they pointed out was that nobody else gets a little sidebar rule that makes it easier to access things, including the Universal Specializations.
 That reminded me that I’ve felt like I would just want to have one of the Universal Specs as my starting tree before, but I really felt it with Tuc and the Separatist Commander.
 I don’t really have a simple solution to that because you’d need to come up with ‘Career’ skills for the Universal Spec, but it’s a niggling little thought that probably won’t go away.

 Who They Are